 Iolo Williams: TV Broadcaster and Naturalist

-INCC are licensed to take up to 80 marsh fritillary caterpillars from the wild to start a captive breeding and rearing programme.
-In spring 2021, INCC, along with project partners will be collecting marsh fritillary caterpillars with the aim of restoring a dwindling population in the Upper Ely landscape of South Wales.
+After years of preparation and planning, INCC received a licence in late 2020 to collect 80 caterpillars from the wild to start a captive breeding and rearing programme.
+In spring 2021, INCC, along with project partners collected 80 Marsh Fritillary caterpillars with the aim of restoring a dwindling population in the Upper Ely landscape of South Wales.

 Support the project